 I picked up the cat and on my way home I stopped a few times to take pictures.
 Many roads are are blocked by border patrol and police.
 I talked to some of them.
 Yesterday the news said the Monument fire had burned 100 acres, today it’s 3000 acres.
 I asked if this was true, they said easily—this fire started at the border.
 It is zero percent contained.

-They said on the radio the fire started near “Smugglers Ridge,” a part of the trail system.
-This forest is known for drug and human smuggling from Mexico.
-Since the park has been closed to visitors since June 9th because of extremely dry conditions and high winds, it is assumed the fire was started by smugglers to divert attention, a common practice here.
+They said on the radio the fire started near “Smugglers Gulch,” right on the border.
+This forest is known for drug and human smuggling.
+Since the park has been closed to visitors since June 9th because of extremely dry conditions and high winds, it is assumed the fire was started by smugglers.
 There are many smaller fires that do not make national news.
 To see how beautiful this area is (was), see We Don’t Need No Stinking Guardrails, posted three weeks ago.

 The destruction these fires cause has to be seen to be believed.
-If you think America does not need more border protection, try living here.
+We do need more border protection, but 2,000 miles of border, 370 miles of it in Arizona is a lot of land to cover.